 Dr. Klemm has taught students from grades 7 through graduate school, as well as judges and juries via storytelling.
 While on the faculty of Georgetown University School of Business she received the 1982 Decision Sciences Instructional Award from the American Institute of Decision Sciences.

 In 2010 she wrote a musical Cookin Up Numbers that was produced in the Capital Fringe Festival.
 In response to parent and audience interest, she established NumbersAlive! in 2011 to introduce children to math using fun and friendly number characters of Team Ten and STEM Squad.
-Her first book, NumbersAlive!
+Her award-winning first book, NumbersAlive!
 Books for Young Travelers – Washington DC, was published in 2012.
-Dr. Klemm proudly received Creative Child Magazine awards for her Washington DC children’s book and the plush number character toys that are currently available.
+Hello Numbers, which introduces the number characters, was published in 2014.

 Presentations and teaching:

-- Selected by the US Department of State to present a program in Jamaica to teachers and coaches about how to use sports to teach principles of math and science (Aug.
+- Selected by the US Department of State to present a teaching series in Jamaica to teachers and coaches on using sports to teach principles of math (Aug.
 2012)

-- Presented at schools and libraries around the country, including the Washington area, Virginia, West Virginia, and Georgia
+- Presented at schools & libraries in the Washington area, West Virginia, & Georgia